 We ask that everyone who registers for the Convergence volunteer for two hours during the event.
 Volunteering is fun, builds community, and helps keep tickets affordable for everyone.
-The Volunteer Coordinator will help you with your schedule when you check-in at Registration.
-Worktraders receive a discount admission, paying $90 for their 3-day overnight ticket, and agree to work 6 hours of work.
-Some scholarships are available for those with greater need.

 Note - What's the difference between 'volunteer' and 'worktrade'?

 Volunteer time is short, 2 hours.
 Everyone at the convergence is asked to volunteer.
 It's just part of the experience.
 There is no price break for simple volunteer tasks.

 Worktrade is approximately 6 hours of work in exchange for a discounted admission.
 Worktrade persons fill out a form and are asked several questions, including what skills they may have that are useful to the convergence, and when they want to work.